jsr6720/jsr6720.github.io/_posts/2018-09-06-the-charisma-myth.md

 ## My Review 2/5

-Book in one sentence: Confidence, attention and warmth will help your interactions.<br/><br/>Be ready to hear 'my client' over and over again as [Olivia Fox Cabane](https://www.goodreads.com/author/show/1124434) re-hashes her main point from different leadership books.<br/><br/>If this is your first foray into charisma see [How to Win Friends and Influence People](https://www.goodreads.com/book/show/4865) or [Influence: The Psychology of Persuasion](https://www.goodreads.com/book/show/28815)
+Book in one sentence: Confidence, attention and warmth will help your interactions.

+Be ready to hear 'my client' over and over again as [Olivia Fox Cabane](https://www.goodreads.com/author/show/1124434) re-hashes her main point from different leadership books.

+If this is your first foray into charisma see [How to Win Friends and Influence People](https://www.goodreads.com/book/show/4865) or [Influence: The Psychology of Persuasion](https://www.goodreads.com/book/show/28815)

 ### Date Read
 2018/09/06